Home Page > Section 27

 (Page 1 of 1)

-A sign or a signal may be supplemented by a sign showing an arrow.
-Principally, this serves one of two purposes.
-The first is to indicate that the signal or sign applies to a specific line, especially one that is situated between two parallel tracks where confusion might arise.
+A lineside sign or signal may be supplemented by a sign showing an arrow (or an alternative pointing figure), which principally serves one of two purposes.
+The first is to indicate that the signal or sign applies to a specific line, especially when situated between two parallel tracks where confusion might otherwise arise.
 The second is to denote that the sign only applies to trains travelling in the indicated direction at a divergence ahead; these signs do not apply to trains proceeding in a direction for which no arrow is exhibited.
 Arrows associated with permanent or temporary speed restriction signs mostly fall into the second category and are covered in Section 13 and Section 14, respectively.
 See Section 11 for arrow signs fitted to points indicators.

-[27.1] Directing hand on face of shunting signal (e.g. LB&SCR type; applies to the line on the right).
+[27.1] Directing hand on face of shunting signal (e.g. disc type; applies to the line on the right).

 Area: Various Usage: High Status: Historical